When can LIVI be used?

 Can I use my account for my spouse / partner?

 No, unfortunately not.
-Family members 16 years old and over must sign up for their own LIVI account and log in with their own details and ID to book a GP consultation at LIVI.
+Family members aged 16 years old and over must sign up for their own LIVI account and log in with their own details and ID to book a GP consultation with LIVI.